Letdown2491/waypoint-gtk/docs/USER_GUIDE.md

 ```

 On first launch, you'll see:
-- The main snapshot list (likely empty)
+- The main snapshot list
-- Disk space indicator at the bottom
+- Backup indicator at the bottom
 - A "Create Restore Point" button in the header

 ### Understanding the Interface